damonchen6886/CS5700Project1/README.md

 # CS5700Project1

-### This project is to implement a client program which communicates with a server using sockets
+### implement a client program which communicates with a server using sockets

 ---